 boys nowadays like it when you take control. be direct but let him chase you too. you should let him know that you want to get to know him better but being too stalkerish is no good.

-it may take him a long time to realize things but keep at it! my best and current relationship has been the product of me asking out the guy i like instead of sitting like a waiting duckposted about 5 years ago
+it may take him a long time to realize things but keep at it! my best and current relationship has been the product of me asking out the guy i like instead of sitting like a waiting duckposted over 5 years ago

 once i told to one guy that i like him (before we were friends about one year) but he answered that he likes me too but just as a friend… well it was hard to hear it but at least he was honest… i can suggest you to tell him about your feelings tet-a-tet but only if you are really ready to hear both answers (if he likes you or not)..